nepenth/knowledge-base/README.md

 ## 📋 Categories

 ### Artificial Intelligence <a name="artificial-intelligence"></a>
-The Artificial Intelligence category provides information on various AI technologies, including machine learning and natural language processing (NLP), to help users understand and implement intelligent systems.
-This category comprises 9 knowledge base items across two subcategories: Machine Learning and NLP.
+The Artificial Intelligence (AI) category provides resources on the development and application of intelligent systems, including machine learning and natural language processing (NLP) techniques.
+This category includes 9 articles across two subcategories, offering insights into AI fundamentals, technologies, and implementation strategies.
 *Subcategories: Machine Learning, Nlp*
 *Items: 9*